couetilc/raspberryPi/README.md

 If you can log into the Raspberry Pi through ethernet, running `hostname -I` will give you a list of IP addresses.
 Try to ssh into the Raspberry Pi using these IP addresses.

-If you still have issues connected the Raspberry Pi to wifi, have only the desired network to connect to in `wpa_supplicant.conf` then run `sudo reboot`.
+If you still have issues connecting the Raspberry Pi to wifi, put only one network to connect to in `wpa_supplicant.conf`, then run `sudo reboot`.

 ## Connecting to bluetooth devices